 Current boundary

 Browser matrix passed.
-Full assistive-tech review is still a launch gate.
+Full assistive-tech review is still required before launch.

 The current automated and visual checks verify route health, headings, canonical URLs, overflow, mobile menu behavior, interactive routes, screenshots, and public file availability across Firefox, Chromium, Brave, and multiple viewport sizes.